If you are looking for a low carb alternative to traditional creamy potato salad, this cauliflower salad ticks all the boxes.

 Don’t Overcook the Cauliflower

-While you can use raw cauliflower (let it sit in the dressing for as long as possible before serving) this recipe calls for cooked cauliflower.
-The trick here is to lightly blanch the cauliflower – don’t overcook it or it will turn to mush in your salad.
+While you can use raw cauliflower (let it sit in the dressing for as long as possible before serving), this recipe calls for cooked cauliflower.
+The trick here is to blanch the cauliflower lightly – don’t overcook it, or it will turn to mush in your salad.

-Cauliflower Salad
+Cauliflower Potato Salad

 Ingredients